cannon/quickpack/README.md

 * To force the program not to pack specific files and their dependencies, make a `mapname.nopack.txt` file in the maps folder. **You can now use regular expressions.**.
 For example, to prevent all materials in the "materials/external/" directory from packing, add a line to the file containing `materials/external/.*`

 **New feature: Minify VMTs:**
 Removes comments whitespace, and other junk from vmts to clean up and save a tiny bit of space.
 Pass `--minify-vmt`.
+This feature is in beta, so check over the result before shipping anything.

 If you experience any problems, or would like features to be added, please start an issue!